DHS Career Development Grant Recipients

 Grace Python: Grace Python completed her DHS-funded Maritime Systems Fellowship in December 2013.
-Prior to her completing her graduate degree in Maritime Systems at Stevens Institute of Technology, Grace completed a Master's Thesis entitled Decision Making Guidelines to Enhance Port Resilience to Flood Events.
+Prior to her completing her degree in Maritime Systems at Stevens Institute of Technology, Grace completed a Master's Thesis entitled Decision Making Guidelines to Enhance Port Resilience to Flood Events.
 Grace is currently employed by Analytic Services Inc, within the Analyst Development Program.
-Prior to joining Analytic Services, Grace was employed as a Research Associate within the Center for Decision Technologies at Stevens Institute of Technology, where she has continued to conduct research in decision support frameworks for the U.S. Coast Guard and related Port partners.
+Prior to joining Analytic Services, Grace was employed as a Research Associate within the Center for Decision Technologies at Stevens Institute of Technology, where she conducted research on decision support frameworks for the U.S. Coast Guard and related Port partners.